bongiornoc/Compact-RIEnet/README.md

 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+**This library implements the neural estimators introduced in:**
+- **Bongiorno, C., Manolakis, E., & Mantegna, R. N. (2025).
+End-to-End Large Portfolio Optimization for Variance Minimization with Neural Networks through Covariance Cleaning (arXiv:2507.01918). [https://arxiv.org/abs/2507.01918](https://arxiv.org/abs/2507.01918)**
+- **Bongiorno, C., Manolakis, E., & Mantegna, R. N. (2025).
+Neural Network-Driven Volatility Drag Mitigation under Aggressive Leverage.
+In *Proceedings of the 6th ACM International Conference on AI in Finance (ICAIF ’25)*. [https://doi.org/10.1145/3768292.3770370](https://doi.org/10.1145/3768292.3770370)**
+**

-Compact-RIEnet implements a **parameter-efficient, end-to-end neural estimator** for **Global Minimum-Variance (GMV)** portfolios.
+Compact-RIEnet is a **parameter-efficient, end-to-end neural estimator** for **Global Minimum-Variance (GMV)** portfolios.
 The architecture couples a **five-parameter lag-kernel** with a **bidirectional GRU spectral denoiser** and a **marginal-volatility head** to produce cleaned inverse covariances and analytic GMV weights.
 By design, the number of learnable parameters is **independent of the look-back window length and the asset-universe size**, enabling immediate transfer across universes and sampling frequencies without retraining.
 The model can be trained directly on a realized-variance objective and can export its cleaned covariance for constrained optimizations.

 ## Key Features